fl101/awardfares-blog/_posts/2023-10-12-sas-and-skyteam.md

 From the bustling urban center of Buenos Aires to the stunning landscapes of Patagonia, the Iguazu Falls in the northeast, or the wine regions of Mendoza, the airline ensures that the beauty and diversity of Argentina are accessible to everyone.

-The airline also offers SkyTeam travelers an assurance of quality service, consistent with the standards they expect from the alliance.
+The airline also assures SkyTeam travelers of quality service, consistent with the standards they expect from the alliance.
 By flying with Aerolíneas Argentinas, SkyTeam travelers not only unlock the wonders of Argentina but also experience the warm hospitality and rich culture that the nation is renowned for.

 ### A Gateway to China